theobald-software/helpcenter.theobald-software.github.io/includes/components/report/about-reports.md

 They can be executed via transaction codes.

 !!! tip
-	Use transaction code SAP1 to get a list of all reports for all modules
+	Use transaction code SAP1 to get a list of all reports for all modules.